freyca/website-template/README.md

 # TODO:
  - keep filter sidebar if is open (must convert open/close button to livewire)
- - filter correctly complements and spare parts by features
  - create listeners for outofstock events
  - create listener for user created - IMPORTANT